marmicode/cookbook/apps/cookbook/docs/angular/testing/01-vitest/01-why-vitest.md

 ### Type Testing

 Vitest supports [type testing](https://vitest.dev/guide/testing-types.html) out of the box.
-This means that intead of compilation errors using TypeScript's [`@ts-expect-error`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html#-ts-expect-error-comments), you can write type tests for your complex generics, conditional types, and more using a similar API to your regular tests.
+This means that instead of compilation errors using TypeScript's [`@ts-expect-error`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html#-ts-expect-error-comments), you can write type tests for your complex generics, conditional types, and more using a similar API to your regular tests.

 ```ts
 test('create a serializer for the provided type', () => {